carlpulley/volatility/README.txt

 to them (so beware when using the --pool option or using _FILE_OBJECT addresses, as returned by filescan, with the --fobj option!).

-When exporting files and multiple versions of the same page is saved to disk, then the last page written is currently the page recovered!

 These limitations will change in the very near future.